ericjang/aibook/sources/chapter11.md

 ---
 chapter-number: 11
-title: Open-Ended Search and Lifelong Learning
+title: Human-Guided Search and Lifelong Learning
 link-citations: true
 reference-section-title: References
 ---

-Games differ from life in a few important ways.
+In the previous chapter we set up a set of games with which agents can demonstrate sophisticated level of play.
+However, games differ from life in a few important ways.

 Ggames studied in reinforcement learning tend to be fairly short - a handful of moves on a chessboard, a deck of Poker cards running out after a few dozen turns.
-The average professional game of Magic the Gathering ends in 6.7 turns.
+The average game of Magic the Gathering ends in 6.7 turns between skilled players.

 Games start with a clearly defined reset state - for instance, shuffling the deck at the beginning of a poker game.
-For RL algorithms that learn to play games, this is an important detail because it allows us to visit the same states over and over again, allowing trial-and-error to figure out what actions tend to work best for that state.
-Even learning short games with reinforcement learning require resetting and repeating the game over thousands or even millions of episodes.
+For RL algorithms that learn to play games, this is an important detail because it allows us to visit the same states over and over again, allowing repeated trial-and-error to figure out what actions tend to work best for that state.
+Even learning relatively short games with reinforcement learning require resetting and repeating the game over thousands or even millions of episodes.
 The initial state of the game may be randomized from episode to episode, but it's done in a way that is independent of the past.
 Therefore, the distribution of "reset states" are "stationary".

-In contrast, life is a game that never ends - even when an individual dies, they are but a chesspiece for their genes, which live on elsewhere.
-Even when humanity goes extinct, parts of the human genome will keep playing.
+In contrast, life is a game that never ends - even when an individual dies, they are but a chesspiece for their genes, which individually live on in their descendants and distant relatives.
+Even when all of humanity goes extinct, parts of the human genome will keep playing in other organisms.
 It's chesspieces all the way down.

 Most RL tasks today are like building sand castles at the beach.
 The environment is reset to a flat pile of beach sand each morning, and no matter how glorious the sand castle you build, the castle is washed away by the tide by the next morning, leaving more or less the exact same starting conditions.
-In most RL setups, the only thing that is “persisted” between episodes are the updated agent parameters: everything else stays fixed.
+In most RL environments, the only thing that is “persisted” between episodes are the updated agent parameters: everything else stays fixed.
 Such games are relatively easy to learn, and the optimization objective takes place with respect to a fixed initialization and dynamics.
-The complexity of the world is bounded by what you can build in a day, and nothing more.
+The agent accumulates knowledge over the course of many episodes, but the complexity of the world is bounded by what you can build in a day, and nothing more.

 Now imagine if there was no tide and no resets - the sandcastle you built one day would be waiting for you the next.
 You could keep extending it, building a sand kingdom without limit.
 You might even leave behind instructions to your children on how to build sandcastles.
 A lot more would be possible if the tide didn't reset your castle-building endeavours every day.
 Most land animals experience this - our shelters and tools and books persist across time, even though the sun rises each day.
 The real world has no "resets" - it does not wipe the slate clean, nor are the same starting conditions ever visited.
 This makes the world substantially richer.